WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 "integrity"

-: A string (Section 3.7 of {{!I-D.ietf-httpbis-header-structure}}) containing
+: A string (Section 3.7 of {{!I-D.ietf-httpbis-header-structure}}) containing a
-  the lowercase name of the response header field that guards the response payload's integrity.
+  "/"-separated sequence of names starting with the lowercase name of the response header field that guards the response payload's integrity.
+The meaning of subsequent names depends on the response header field, but for the "digest" header field, the single following name is the name of the digest algorithm that guards the payload's integrity.

 "cert-url"